Panasonic GH3 vs GX7

-The Panasonic Lumix DMC-GH3 and the Panasonic Lumix DMC-GX7 are two enthusiast cameras that were announced, respectively, in September 2012 and August 2013.
+The Panasonic Lumix DMC-GH3 and the Panasonic Lumix DMC-GX7 are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and August 2013.
 Both the GH3 and the GX7 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The GH3 has a resolution of 15.9 megapixel, whereas the GX7 provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The GH3 has a resolution of 15.9 megapixels, whereas the GX7 provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Panasonic GH3 and the Panasonic GX7.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Panasonic GH3 and the Panasonic GX7 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GH3 – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GH3 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX7 is notably smaller (29 percent) than the Panasonic GH3.
 Moreover, the GX7 is markedly lighter (27 percent) than the GH3.
 It is worth mentioning in this context that the GH3 is splash and dust resistant, while the GX7 does not feature any corresponding weather-sealing.